(Dianthus Barbatus 'Holborn Glory')

 (Papaver nudicaule ‘Iceland’)

-Iceland Poppy is a short-lived cool weather perennial flower that is native to northeastern Asia and eastern Europe but is commonly grown throughout the United States as an annual.
-At maturity, this plant reaches the height of 1-2' tall and features feather-like lobed green leaves, and aromatic four petal cup-shaped flowers that bloom in colors ranging in apricot, gold, tangerine, and white.
-This plant can be grown in a container, attracts bees and butterflies, is resistant to deer, tolerates drought, is both edible and medicinal, self sows, and is great as a cut flower!
+Iceland Poppy is a short-lived cool-weather perennial flower that is native to northeastern Asia and eastern Europe but is commonly grown throughout the United States as an annual.
+When fully grown, this plant can stand 1-2 feet.
+It displays feather-like green leaves and aromatic four-petal cup-shaped flowers that range in various shades of apricot, gold, tangerine, and white.
+This plant can be grown in a container, attracts bees and butterflies, is resistant to deer, tolerates drought, is both edible and medicinal, self-sows, and is used as a cut flower!

 (Papaver rhoeas ‘Red’)

-Red Poppy is a cool weather annual flower that is native to Asia and Europe but can commonly be found growing in agricultural fields and along roadsides throughout the United States.
-At maturity, this plant reaches the height of 9-24” and features hairy stems, 6” green feather-like lobed toothed leaves, and 2” aromatic 4-6 petal cup-shaped scarlet red flowers.
-This plant can be grown in a container, attracts bees and butterflies, is resistant to deer, self sows, and is great as a cut flower!
+Red Poppy is a cool-weather annual flower native to Asia and Europe but can commonly be found growing in agricultural fields and along roadsides throughout the United States.
+When fully grown, this plant can reach a height of 9-24 inches.
+It is characterized by its hairy stems, 6-inch green feather-like leaves, and 2-inch aromatic 4-6 petaled cup-shaped scarlet red flowers.
+This plant can be grown in a container, attracts bees and butterflies, is resistant to deer, self-sows, and is used as a cut flower!

 (Eschscholzia californica ‘Carmine King’)